hcsaba1982/ms-advanced/advanced training/8-egress-gateway/README.md

 ## 8.0.
 Introduction

 The purpose of this lab is to demonstrate the funciationality of Egress Gateway.
-In this lab we will:
+In this lab, we will:

 8.1.
-Enable per namespace Egress Gateway support
+Enable per namespace Egress Gateway support \
 8.2.
-Deploy an Egress Gateway in *one* namespace
+Deploy an Egress Gateway in *one* namespace \
 8.3.
-Enable BGP with upstream routers (Bird) and advertise the Egress Gateway IP Pool 8.4.
+Enable BGP with upstream routers (Bird) and advertise the Egress Gateway IP Pool \
+8.4.
 Test and Verify the communication

 ## 8.1.
 Enable egress gateway support on a per-namespace basis.